Tassos Marinos Tassos Marinos Joomla Extensions

 • Send calculated values via e-mail.

-• Create custom calculations with your own formula.
+• Create custom calculations with your formula.

 How to create a Calculation